Photojournalist James Nachtwey: Pictures Worth All the Views a Heart Can Bear

 Lean, angular and upright, he speaks in measured tones but forthrightly, directly, projecting a dignified, respectful air to all he encounters.

-It’s a way of moving through the world that has held him in good stead with his thousands of photo subjects who permit him to enter their lives at the most intense, drastic moments human beings ever experience—moments of abject terror, pain, and grief.
-All of which he trains his camera upon, the technicals well in hand, the eye unflinching in front of the often devastating and/or dangerous imagery it beholds.
+It’s a way of moving through the world that has held him in good stead with his thousands of photo subjects who permit him to enter their lives at the most intense, drastic moments human beings ever experience.
+Moments of abject terror, pain, and grief, all of which he trains his camera upon, the technicals well in hand, his eye unflinching in front of the often devastating and/or dangerous imagery it beholds.

 In a 2001 documentary on his life and work (those two being extraordinarily entwined in his case) by the German filmmaker Christian Frei, Nachtwey says: